GStreamer/gstreamer/markdown/additional/design/opengl.md

 ### `GstGLBuffer`

-`GstGLMemory` is a `GstMemory` subclass that holds data stored in an OpenGL buffer object.
+`GstGLBuffer` is a `GstMemory` subclass that holds data stored in an OpenGL buffer object.

 ### Automatic Transfers To/From The GPU